 ETYMOLOGY.
-The new species is named after Prof. Wladimir Borisovich Tshernyshev (Chair of Entomology, Moscow State University, Russia).
+The new species is named after Prof. Wladimir Borisovich Tshernyshev (Department of Entomology, Moscow State University, Russia).

 DIAGNOSIS.
-Neoplatycerus tshernyshevi sp.n. is the only representative of the genus Neoplatycerus with antennal scape of female not narrowed strongly in basal part (Fig. 3).
-In all other described species of the genus scape is basally narrowed (Fig. 1).
+Neoplatycerus tshernyshevi sp.n. is the only representative of the genus Neoplatycerus with antennal scape of female not strongly narrowed in basal part (Fig. 3).
+Scape is basally narrowed in all other described species of the genus (Fig. 1).

 ACKNOWLEDGMENTS.
-I am thankful to Dr. Alejandro González Hernández (Universidad Autónoma de Nuevo León, Monterrey, México) for preparation of computer images images of some body parts of the paratype of Neoplatycerus tshernyshevi sp.n. from which drawing was made by me.
+I am thankful to Dr. Alejandro González Hernández (Universidad Autónoma de Nuevo León, Monterrey, México) for preparation of computer images of some body parts of the paratype of Neoplatycerus tshernyshevi sp.n.
+My drawings were prepared on the basis of these images.